appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 `String` It allows you to define the user id which will be used to record the Appbase.io analytics.

 ### useCache
-This property allows you to cache the search requests.
-The `useCache` property has the higher precedence over the cache preferences.
-If it is defined in the request body then no matter what are your cache preferences are set, caching would be driven by the `useCache` value.
+`Boolean` This property when set allows you to cache the current search query.
+The `useCache` property takes precedence irrespective of whether caching is enabled or disabled via the dashboard.